Frequently Asked Questions

 Q. For what ages do you recommend Writing Tales?

 A. Level One works best for third or fourth graders.
-It may also work for advanced second graders.
 Level Two works best for fourth or fifth graders, and possibly sixth graders needing to catch up on their writing experience.

 Q. Would one need to complete Level One before going on to Level Two?